-Congenital syphilis is passed by mother to fetus when untreated primary or secondary syphilis is present.
+Congenital syphilis is passed during pregnancy to a fetus when untreated primary or secondary syphilis is present.
 In many cases, infection may lead to miscarriage or stillbirth.
 Children born with congenital syphilis show symptoms of secondary syphilis and may develop mucus patches that deform the nose.
 In infants, gummas can cause significant tissue damage to organs and teeth.
 Many other complications may develop, such as osteochondritis, anemia, blindness, bone deformations, neurosyphilis, and cardiovascular lesions.
-Because congenital syphilis poses such a risk to the fetus, expectant mothers are screened for syphilis infection during the first trimester of pregnancy as part of the TORCH panel of prenatal tests.
+Because congenital syphilis poses such a risk to the fetus, people are screened for syphilis infection during the first trimester of pregnancy as part of the TORCH panel of prenatal tests.

 - What aspect of tertiary syphilis can lead to death?

 - How do treponemal serologic tests detect an infection?